Charles Leno: Chicago Bears

-Leno was drafted by the Chicago Bears in the seventh round (246th overall) of the 2014 NFL Draft.
+Leno was selected by the Chicago Bears in the seventh round (246th overall) of the 2014 NFL draft.

 After being a backup as a rookie, Leno was named the full-time starting left tackle in Week 4 of the 2015 season.

 On August 23, 2017, Leno signed a four-year, $38 million contract extension with the Bears.
 He was named to the Pro Bowl in 2018, and was the first Bears offensive tackle to be named since James O. Williams in 2001.

-After seven seasons as the Bears starting left tackle, Leno was released on May 3, 2021 after the team selected Teven Jenkins in the second round of the 2021 NFL Draft.
+After seven seasons as the Bears starting left tackle, Leno was released on May 3, 2021 after the team selected Teven Jenkins in the second round of the 2021 NFL draft.

 Washington Football Team / Commanders

 Leno signed a one-year contract with the Washington Football Team on May 15, 2021.
 He started all 17 games of the 2021 season and signed a three-year, $37.5 million contract extension on January 5, 2022.

+On December 30, 2023, the Commanders placed Leno on injured reserve due to a calf injury before releasing him on March 1, 2024.

+Retirement

+Leno officially announced his retirement on October 14, 2025, the two-year anniversary of the miscarriage of his and his wife's fourth child.

 Personal life

 On December 16, 2018, after the Bears defeated the Green Bay Packers to win the NFC North division title, Leno proposed to his girlfriend Jennifer Roth at midfield.
 Leno is a father of three daughters.
+Leno and his wife lost their fourth child due to a miscarriage in October 2023.